vinayak5002/taskzz/README.md

 # Usage
 Refer taskAPI and deploy the backend [tasksAPI](https://github.com/vinayak5002/tasksAPI) in your local machine

-Clone this repo and run `npm start` to deploy react development server to develop
+Clone this repo and run `npm install` to setup the project

+And run `npm start` to deploy react development server to develop

 # Features
 ## Tasks